HactarCE/Metatape/README.md

 * If the pointer enters a null cell, that cell is initialized to an empty tape
 * If the pointer exits the "root" tape, then the "root" tape is placed inside a new tape (which the pointer now points to)

-There's also a stack, but it's only used for conditions (mostly for convenience).

 Basic Metatape is purely imperative.
 Supermetatape adds support for comments and subroutines.

 ## Comments and whitespace